TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 ## Customization
 This repository can also act as a guide to help you get set up with Tyk.
 If you just want to know how to set up a specific tool with Tyk, you can run the repository with the `--dry-run` and `--verbose` flags.
 This will output all the commands that the repository will run to stand up any installation.
-This can be helpful for debugging as well as figuring out what configuration options are required to set these tools up.
+This can help debug as well as figure out what configuration options are required to set these tools up.

 Furthermore, you can also add any Tyk environment variables to your `.env` file and those variables will be mapped to